The thought of driving a car in Mexico can fill us with dread and fear, along with a sense of adventure. I assure you it can be both.

 - 3.8 Can I Use Google Maps In Mexico?

 - 3.9 Final thoughts on renting a car in Mexico

 Renting A Car In Mexico

-Rental cars are widely available from local firms and also the multi-national companies, especially at the country’s airports, and costs vary widely.
-You can, and should, book online before your trip but you may find the price has changed when you get there.
-Failing that, the add-ons for insurance and taxes will certainly add to the price.
+Rental cars are widely available from local rental agencies and also the international companies, especially at the country’s airports, with costs varying widely.
+As in many countries the lowest rates are often found away from the major airports, but usually those rental locations are still in the same city.
+You can, and should, book online before your trip but you may find the rental price has changed when you get there.
+Failing that, the additional cost of insurance and taxes will add to the price.

 On a recent emergency trip to Mexico City, I didn’t have time to pre-book so I had to find one at the airport.
 I checked out three or four different companies and the prices varied from $50 a day, to over $200 a day, for the same class of car.